swuff-star/MSUModTemplate/ReadyForRelease/README.md

 ## Changelog

+### 0.3.9

+* Updated to use MSU 0.6.0
+* Re-Enabled Bitter Root
+* Thallium no longer causes on kill effects to not trigger
+* Fixed an issue where Leeching elites may rarely set the regen boost strength to negative values.

 ### 0.3.8
 * Re-did IDRS for Volatile, Leeching and Frenzied Elites
 * Added support for the following mod's idrs: